andrewroar/fitness_app/README.md

 Public: This file needed to be organised in the future

 Routes: Contains all the route for the front end.
-I did not put a route for /api/workouts/range as I believe it serves no purpose.

 Seeders: contain the seed of the app and was given by the front end.
 It did not work in Heroku by default so I added {useUnifiedTopology: true} to the connection